two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 ## Specification

 The specification is the structure of the resource definition that comes under the `spec` field of the resource in a blueprint.
-The rest of this section lists fields that are available to configure the `celerity/api` resource followed by examples of different configurations for the resource.
+The rest of this section lists fields that are available to configure the `celerity/api` resource followed by examples of different configurations for the resource and how the API behaves in target environments along with additional documentation.

 ### protocols (required)